 The amount of money you need depends on how much you want to buy and how often you plan on eating out.
 Most visitors will want some money to buy souvenirs.
 Around $100 should be enough to cover some souvenirs (bags, weavings, jewelry, coffee, etc.), and eating a few meals outside the mission, but that will vary based on what you want to buy.

 What do I do if a member of my group gets sick?

 Please notify a coordinator or a long-term volunteer if you have any illness that lasts longer than one day or has any concerning or painful symptoms.
 A lot of people experience a gastrointestinal “adjustment” period during their visit.
 If you experience travelers’ diarrhea, we recommend NOT taking Immodium or Pepto Bismol until you have been assured that you do not have amoebas.
 If the gastrointestinal illness lasts longer than 24 hours or becomes more severe (intense cramping, nausea, or vomiting), please notify the long-term volunteer coordinator or the long-term volunteers.
 Our clinic is well equipped to diagnose and treat these issues quickly and effectively.

 Is San Lucas safe?

-San Lucas is a relatively safe and welcoming community, but use common sense.
+San Lucas is a relatively safe and welcoming community, but we remind visitors to use common sense when in the community.
 Acts of violence, particularly directed towards foreigners, are extremely rare.
 We ask that visitors walk in pairs and that you do not wander around alone, especially at night.
 Don’t leave your purse or backpack unattended.
-Please be back at your hotel by 9:00 p.m.
+Please plan to be back at your hotel by 9:00 p.m.